 By Suhasini Srinivasaragavan

-Galway women’s health forum took place at the Hardiman Hotel in Eyre Square yesterday evening.
+A women’s health forum took place yesterday evening at the Hardiman Hotel in Eyre Square, Galway.

-Dublin North West Senator Annie Hoey of the Labour Party conducted the forum yesterday ahead of International Women’s Day, next Wednesday 8th March.
+Dublin North West Senator Annie Hoey of the Labour Party conducted the forum ahead of International Women’s Day on 8 March.

 Former Galway Mayor and other Labour Party members were present in the audience that consisted of significantly more men than women.

-In her speech, she said that matters relating to women’s health rarely make it to the national agenda.
+In her speech, Senator Hoey said that matters relating to women’s health rarely make it to the national agenda.

 “It shouldn’t take a group of women to say that ‘we’re going to force the government’s hand’…I would like an Ireland where women don’t have to come and bear their pain publicly to enact change”, she said.

-In response to a statement made by an audience member regarding the particular mistreatment of women from minority backgrounds, senator Hoey said, “if Savita was from a different country, would she have been treated the same?”
+In response to a statement made by an audience member regarding the particular mistreatment of women from minority backgrounds, Senator Hoey questioned, “If Savita was from a different country, would she have been treated the same?”

 “Around two years ago, for the first time, more than 50 per cent of all medical students were women, but that didn’t translate into the workforce,” he said.